Younger Futhark Runes – Origins, Magic, and Meaning

 The change didn’t happen overnight.
 There is an overlapping period between approximately 650 to 800 CE when we find inscriptions in both Futhark alphabets side by side.
 This may indicate parallel use across generations or conflicting views among older traditionalists and younger progressives.

-Characters and names of the Younger Futhark
+Name and Symbol of the Younger Futhark Runes

 Both Futhark alphabets get their name from the first six letters listed in each.
 These are as follows: